Ulysses G. Buzzard

 Ulysses G. Buzzard (January 31, 1865 – August 2, 1939) was an American soldier who served in the United States Army during the Spanish–American War and whose actions during that conflict led to him receiving the Medal of Honor for bravery.

 Biography

 Ulysses Grant Buzzard was born January 31, 1865, in Armstrong County, Pennsylvania.
 He joined the army from Pittsburgh, Pennsylvania, in May 1888, and served with Company C, 17th U.S. Infantry in the Spanish–American War.
 He later served in the Philippines, and retired there in December 1911.

-Buzzard died at age 74 and was buried at San Nicolas Cemetery in Cebu City, the Philippines.
+Buzzard died at age 74 and was buried at Cebu city veterans memorial park in Cebu City, the Philippines.

 Medal of Honor citation

 Rank and organization: Corporal, Company C, 17th U.S. Infantry.
 Place and date: At El Caney, Cuba, 1 July 1898.
 Entered service at: ______.
 Birth: Armstrong, Pa.
 Date of issue: 24 June 1899.